youssefbn19/A-Plus-Studio/README.md

 ## Features
 1. Responsive design for optimal viewing on any device
 2. Customizable layout and components to fit the needs of any business
-3. Easy integration with APIs and backend services
+3. Fast builds and instant feedback during development with Vite
-4. Fast builds and instant feedback during development with Vite
+4. Using only plain CSS with no CSS Frameworks dependencies

 ## Built With
 This landing page was built using the following technologies: